denten-books/plain-text/2-device.md

 traces of its literary history.

-It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of values and priorities.
+It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of practices, values, and priorities.
 As complex computational systems continue to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
 When building digital architectures that are also social systems, should we privilege notions of agency or efficiency, privacy or connectivity, elegance or complexity?
-These are not choices that can be reduced to purely instrumental terms.
+These are not choices that can be understood in purely instrumental terms.
 They are values external to system architecture.
 The question then becomes one of ends and means.
-A calculator is most "efficient" when operating on binary data.
+A calculator is most efficient when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
 Humans prefer to manipulate texts and images instead of binary data.
 Keeping documents in simple, human-readable formats answers the values of systematic transparency and sustainability.
-Conversely, we can begin with values and ask about instruments.
 A democratic vision of a just society places value on open deliberation and consensus building.
 What kind of tools enable open deliberation and the building of consensus?
-Once we see the architecture of computational systems (all architecture, really) as a commitment to specific values, we can begin to ask:
-What are our machines optimized for?
+Once we see literary and computational technics (all system architecture, really) as a commitment to specific values, we can begin to ask: What are our machines optimized for?
 The passive voice points to the root of the problem.
-A

-mechanism that extends agency should embody values that emanate from the agent.
+A mechanism that extends agency should embody values that emanate from the agent.
 In other words, one should be able to project values through the machine, and not the other way around.
-What seems like a technologically determined inevitability is often simply the imposition of another's will from without.
-It is an attempt to social and political, not technological determinism.
-In most cases, it is possible to trace the root of imposition to specific governing agents, agencies, or incorporations.
+Under examination, what seems like technological determinism reveals itself as a will to power.
+It is an attempt to fix contingent relations between things and symbols as if they were necessary.

+trace the root of imposition to specific governing agents, agencies, or incorporations.
+Agency.
-Habit hides the peculiarity of our everyday interfaces with the digital word.
-We read at the surface; we etch inscriptions deep within the bowels of a machine.
-When enacted on the level of the physical device, estrangement can parallel the practice of exegesis in literary theory.
-The unpacking of literal devices that produce meaning reveals internals that structure the reading experience made opaque through artifice and habituation.
-It is at this outer level of analysis, the formalist concern with literary technique as a system of symbolic exchange intersects with the political concern with the technics of the book as a token of physical exchange in the market of capital.
-To become a commodity an idea must gain material shape.

 ### 2.2 Thought Experiment